yamkelajack06/yamkelajack06/README.md

 # 💫 About Me:
-I'm a Computer Science student at the University of the Witwatersrand with a focus on web development.
+I'm a Computer Science student at the University of the Witwatersrand currently learning web development.
 I work with HTML, CSS, JavaScript, and React to build responsive, maintainable applications.
-I'm also exploring the basics of AI using Gemini, and I'm interested in learning more about system architecture and building scalable software.
+I'm also exploring the basics of AI using Gemini AI, and I'm interested in learning more about system architecture and building scalable software.

 ## 🌐 Socials: